 There are a number of factors that impact the amount of compensation a plaintiff receives for a birth injury.
 Some of those factors include the nature and extent of the injury, preexisting ailments or conditions, increased risk of future harm, disfigurement, and disability, or the loss of a normal life.

 We’ll take your economic and noneconomic expenses into consideration.
 This will involve any relevant medical bills, the future cost of care, any lost wages from time you had to take off work because of your child’s injuries, and pain and suffering.

 When you work with a Chicago birth injury lawyer from Thomas Law Offices, you’ll be able to focus on your family while we handle your legal matter.
-We understand how hard it can be to face the challenges of a birth injury—especially when life-long complications are involved.
+We understand how hard it can be to face a birth injury’s challenges—especially when life-long complications are involved.
 To ease those difficulties, we’ll fight to ensure you receive the compensation you need to provide your child with the care that lets them lead as normal a life as possible.